 Goltz was raised as a Reformed Jew, but became Mormon as a young man when missionaries came to his door.
 As a Mormon, he felt that he could be a good person who had a mission in life and divine potential.
 Also, he was told that his homosexuality was a result of excessive masturbation, and he would be welcomed into heaven if he’d stop.
 He couldn’t.
 And he didn’t stop being attracted to men, so he eventually decided he didn’t belong in the Mormon heaven, and he left.
 Continue reading

 Note: I originally intended to make this all one post, then realized that it was over 3,000 words long, so I’m splitting the topic into multiple posts.
-A few weeks ago, I learned that a friend of mine is raising money to stage a production of Melissa Leilani Larson’s Little Happy Secrets next year.
-The […]

 Okay, so I’m a little late, but the American Library Association’s Banned Books Week was the week before Conference.
 They have a list of 10 most challenged books for 2006, another of 10 most challenged books of 2000-2005, and another of 100 most challenged between 1990 and 2000.

 This semester I’m taking a course in French phonetics in mild defiance of my department’s new stricter graduation timelines; I’ve already fulfilled the language requirement, and I simply want to improve my pronunciation.
 It’s fascinating.
 As I told Lynnette enthusiastically over the phone last weekend, “We’re learning all about where in the mouth you say the different vowels!”
 Not being one of the family’s language nuts, she said, affectionately and dryly, “How boring!”
 (Acid criticism from a woman who teaches Thomas Aquinas to grad students.)
 And we both had a good laugh.
 Continue reading

 I just picked up Tyler Cowen’s Discover your Inner Economist, and found that he has some rather unorthodox suggestions for how to get the most enjoyment out of reading books and watching movies.
 He argues that when it comes to these experiences, the major limiting factor is the scarcity of our own attention.
 Cowen’s approach?
 Quit early and often if something loses your interest:

 There have been a number of posts and references around the bloggernacle recently about what constitutes a good book.
 The Wiz lamented the state of bestsellers, Heather O talked about what she thinks is a good story (and in doing so, referenced those she thought were bad), and Adam linked to A Reader’s Manifesto, which attacks recent Literary Works.
 All of this got me thinking about what I consider a good book.
 Continue reading

 On my way out to Utah last week to attend my sister Melyngoch’s farewell and see her off on her mission to Sweden, my plane was delayed in Denver, and I violated the budget my husband and I agreed upon just hours before and bought the Atlantic’s summer fiction issue.
 (The Zelophehad family is not noted for the ability to delay gratification.)
 After a hilarious story by Marjorie Kemper about a priest who gets into massive debt trying to help his poverty-stricken parishioners entitled “Specific Gravity” and Tobias Wolff’s excellent “Bible,” I flipped to Bradford Tice’s rather tiresomely predictable story about Mormon missionaries.
 (Religion is clearly in the air, even among the secular MFA crowd.)
 Continue reading

 Lately I’ve been reading romantic thrillers (yes, this is my guilty secret after 25 years of reading more redeeming books I started reading romance novels).
 I’ve found a few authors I like, but I’ve read most of their books, so I’ve been looking for new authors I might like.
 I looked at some of the Listmania lists on Amazon, and found some suggestions.
 One of the suggestions was for the O’Malley series by Dee Henderson.
 What I didn’t realize until I was five or six chapters into the first book is that these are not just romantic suspense novels.
 They’re Christian romantic suspense novels.
 And it bugs me.
 A lot.
 I really like the characters, and the plot is pretty good, but the discussion of faith and believing makes me want to throw the book across the room.
 Continue reading

 Dora’s post on the end of her affair with romance novels over at Exponent II got me thinking again about fluffy, escapist, trash art, and what role it plays, or ought to play, in our lives.
 Continue reading